Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    haproxy.cfg
    ```

-8. Edit the `haproxy.cfg`, adding in the following ACLs and log directives to each front-end.
+8. Edit the `haproxy.cfg`, adding in the following ACLs and log directives to each front-end (a diff shown to illustrate changes necessary).

    ```bash
    ncn-m001# diff -Naur haproxy.cfg-dist haproxy.cfg